musheen/LevelSetFortran/README.md

 Couple of notes:
 - The code is pretty sensitve to the time step.
 - Check the size of the geometry inside the .stl file.
 Ensure your dx is small or large enough to have at least 10 cells inside the zero level set.
-- Currently has no capability to do moving geometry, that is in the works.
+- Currently has no capability to do moving geometry.
 - Currently in serial.
 Parallel version is in the works.
 - Currently uses uniform grid spacing.
 - If you want to only run the signed distance function part, set the min/max iterations to zero.
 - The .stl files need to be clean.
 No pierced faces or dirty CAD.
 - Currently uses .stl only right now.
-I would love to add in other CAD file types, but not a priority currently.

-Feel free to contact me if you spot any bugs or have any changes you recommened.
-Email me at: oisin.tong@gmail.com

-If this is useful to you in your work/research, I would love to hear about it.